uaineteine/ArxivAPI/readme.md

 tokenised_docs = [[token for token in doc if token not in extra_STOPWORDS] for doc in tokenised_docs]
 ```

-* Build the LDA model using the gensim\_lda module on tokend\_docs, specifying the number of topics and the number of passes
+* Build the LDA model on tokend\_docs, specifying the number of topics and the number of passes

 ```python
 def buildLDA(tokens_docs, numTopics, passes):